hainayanda/MosaicGrid/README.md

 ### Mosaic Grid Arrangement

-`MosaicGrid` is similar with `UICollectionView`, but with much more flexibility. `MosaicGrid` will divide the view into grids (with spacing if have any) and allow you to utilize it for view placement.
+`MosaicGrid` is similar to `UICollectionView`, but with much more flexibility. `MosaicGrid` will divide the view into grids (with spacing if have any) and allow you to utilize it for view placement.

 ![Grid Anatomy](GridAnatomy.png)

-Basically, how the placement will go will depends on type of MosaicGrid you use, is it `VMosaicGrid` or `HMosaicGrid`.
+How the placement will go will depend on the type of MosaicGrid you use, whether is it `VMosaicGrid` or `HMosaicGrid`.
 You can utilize `tileSized(w:h:)` to control how many tiles will be used for each view.
 With this, arranging UI with grid placement will be very easy!

  Like this photo album example:

 ![Photos App](Photos.png)

-Or this abstract like art :stuck_out_tongue_winking_eye:
+Or this abstract-like art :stuck_out_tongue_winking_eye:

 ![Freestyle](Freestyle.png)